Bagaar/ember-graphql-mocking/README.md

 Ember addon for mocking GraphQL requests using [Mock Service Worker (MSW)](https://github.com/mswjs/msw).

-> :warning: Experimental mocking package used at Bagaar.
-You probably shouldn't use this for now.

 ## Compatibility

 - Ember.js v3.24 or above (lower probably works as well, but isn't tested explicitly)